Particle Acceleration by Magnetic Reconnection: Analytical model for first order Fermi particle acceleration within magnetic reconnection sites

-It should be noticed that Drury's model \cite{drury12} predicts that the acceleration within reconnection sites requires a large compression ratio in order to be efficient.
+It should be noticed that Drury's model above \cite{drury12} predicts that the acceleration within reconnection sites requires, as in shocks, a large compression ratio in order to be efficient.
 However, according to the discussion in the previous section (see also the following sections), the requirement for the magnetic reconnection acceleration process to proceed efficiently is to keep the accelerated particles within contracting magnetic loops.
 This requires constraints on the particle diffusivity specially perpendicular to the magnetic field direction.
-The subtlety of this point is related to the fact that while in the first-order Fermi acceleration in shocks magnetic compression is important, the acceleration via reconnection is applicable also to incompressible fluids.
-Thus, unlike shocks, not the entire volume has to shrink for the acceleration to occur, but only the volume of the magnetic flux tube.
+The subtlety of this point is related to the fact that while in the first-order Fermi acceleration in shocks compression is important, the acceleration via reconnection is applicable also to incompressible fluids.
+Thus, unlike shocks, not the entire volume has to shrink by compression in order to the acceleration to occur, but the volume of the magnetic flux tube.
 If the perpendicular diffusion of the particles to the magnetic field is large they may decouple from the magnetic field.
-Indeed, it is easy to see that as long as the particles in the magnetic flux rope, as depicted in Figure~1, bounce back and forth between the converging mirrors they are accelerated.
-However, if these particles leave the flux rope too fast, they may start bouncing between the magnetic fields of different flux ropes which may sometimes decrease their energy.
+Indeed, it is easy to see that as long as the particles in the magnetic flux rope, as depicted in Figure~1, bounce back and forth between the converging mirrors they will be accelerated.
+However, if these particles leave the flux rope too fast, they may start bouncing between the magnetic fields of different flux ropes which may sometimes decrease their energy, thus favouring a second order rather than a first-order Fermi process.
 Thus it is important that the particle diffusion parallel and perpendicular to the magnetic field stays different.
-Particle anisotropy which arises from particle preferentially being accelerated in the parallel direction may also be important.
+Particle anisotropy which arises from particle preferentially being accelerated in the parallel direction must be significant.
+In the next section where we depict results of numerical simulations of particle acceleration by magnetic reconnection, the evolution of both particles' velocity components is tracked separately in order to stress this point.